bokkypoobah/BlueFrontiersVaryonContractAudit/audit/README.md

 Ethers (ETH) contributed to the crowdsale/token contract remain in the contract until the minimum threshold is reached, after which the ETH is transferred into the crowdsale wallet.
 This is to enable contributors to execute their refunds if the minimum threshold is not reached.
 During this period when ETH is accummulating in the crowdsale/token contract, the ETH will be a target for hacking.

-The exit points for ETH from the crowdsale/token contract, in the reverse hierarchy of functions calls follow, along with a statement on the restrictions preventing the unauthorised withdrawal of the ETH:
+The exit points for ETH from the crowdsale/token contract, in the reverse hierarchy of functions calls follow, along with a statement on the restrictions intended to prevent the unauthorised withdrawal of the ETH:

 * `function buyTokensPending() private` only sends funds for the return of excess ETH sent by contributors
   * `function buyTokens() private`